adidoshi/fudd-speak-translator/README.md

 # Fun Translation app -

-Converts English language to Fudd speak, a fictional cartoon charater.
+Converts English language to Elmer Fudd speak, a fictional cartoon charater.
 Check out how would he speak any english text.

 #markSeven